acend/website-hugo/site/content/en/trainings/_index.md

   ["Kubernetes", "Delivery CI/CD", "Specialized trainings", "Basics", "Advanced"]
 ---

 acend stands for adventurous and extraordinary teaching and learning experiences.
 As a platform, we teach hands-on knowledge in the best possible setting.
+We offer all trainings for companies on an agreed date or selected trainings publicly for you as a person on a defined date.